Fuck My Life (film)

 Qué pena tu vida (Qué pena tu vida) is a 2010 Chilean comedy film written and directed by Nicolás López.
-It is part of a trilogy that includes Qué pena tu boda (2011) and Qué pena tu familia (2013).
+It is the first film in a trilogy that includes Qué pena tu boda (2011) and Qué pena tu familia (2013).

+Plot

+The film follows the struggles of Javier (Ariel Levy), a 29-year-old advertising professional who loses both his job and his girlfriend, Sofía (Lucy Cominetti).
+Months later, he attempts to reconcile with her but discovers that she has moved on with someone else.
+He then begins to see his best friend, Ángela (Andrea Velasco), in a new light and realizes the significance of her presence in his life.